 to a large mixing bowl.

-Mash the ingredients using your fingers using they all come together.
+Mash the ingredients using your fingers until they all come together.

 Keep the bowl aside for 10 minutes.

 Note – The onions will release some water during this time.
-This is an important step to make crispy pakoras.
+This is a crucial step in making crispy pakoras.

 Now add 1 cup chickpea flour, 2 tablespoon rice flour, and 2 tablespoon vegetable oil to the bowl and mix well.

-Add ⅛ teaspoon turmeric powder, 1 small pinch of baking soda, and 1-2 tablespoon of water and mix well to make a thick pakoda batter.
-The batter should actually feel like sticky dough.
+Add ⅛ teaspoon turmeric powder and 1-2 tablespoon of water and mix well to make a thick pakoda batter.
+The batter should feel like a sticky dough.

-Note – The consistency of the batter is very important to making crispy pakora.
+Note – The consistency of the batter is critical to making crispy pakora.
 Add water just enough to bring the ingredients together.
 If the batter is thin, the pakoras will not turn out crispy.

 Heat 3-4 cups of vegetable oil for frying in a pan over medium-high heat.